How To Play Poker

 Of course you should be bluffing to win pots according to how the hand unfolds in any given hand but what I am talking about here is raising it up preflop and continuation bluffing to represent something very strong- exactly the sort of bet you would make with AK or similar.

-If your in a tournament and 50% of the players are just waiting to bet when then they practically cant lose then getting into the top 10% to get paid or advance to next round, you would struggle to do well if you didn’t have some other plays in your game.
+If you’re in a tournament and 50% of the players are just waiting to bet when then they practically cant lose then getting into the top 10% to get paid or advance to next round, you would struggle to do well if you didn’t have some other plays in your game.

 Depending on the speed of the blinds, you have to incorporate a patient game.
 There’s usually 9 other hands on your table, regardless of what they bet, or what your have, the odds of you holding the winning hand when all cards are turned over are not necessarily what is going to make you money.